Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning: Introduction

-To address the above limitations, we propose a scalable observation model for efficient inference on the task belief, and further extend our method to continual learning settings.
-First, we employ the state transition sample $(s,a,r,s')$ as the observation signal that reveals more task information since the state transition function $\mathcal{P}(s',r|s,a)$ completely characterizes the task's dynamics.
+We address the above limitations in the paper.
+First, we employ the state transition sample $(s,a,r,s')$, the four-tuple composed of state, action, reward, and the next state, as the observation signal that reveals more task information since the state transition function $\mathcal{P}(s',r|s,a)$ completely characterizes the task's dynamics.
 Then, we use only a small number of samples to fit the state transition functions of source tasks, which are utilized to compute the scalable observation model that can generalize to any signals observed in the target task.
 In particular, we adopt two typical approaches, the non-parametric Gaussian process (GP) and the parametric neural network (NN), to estimate these functions, while in principle any distribution matching technique or probabilistic model can be adopted for this estimation.
 GP exhibits better sample efficiency and uncertainty measurements on the predictions, while NN can scale to extremely high-dimensional tasks.
-Finally, we extend the offline-mode BPR to continual learning settings by expanding the scalable observation model in a plug-and-play fashion when incorporating new source policies.
-Experimental results show that our method achieves more efficient policy reuse and accelerates the convergence towards the best policy, as well as realizing effective continual learning performance and avoiding negative transfer.
+Finally, although there are several BPR+ algorithms~\cite{hernandez2016bayesian,yang2018towards,zheng18deep,zheng2021efficient,gao2022bayesian} that can incorporate new models online, they still need to retrain the observation model offline when adding a new source policy into the library.
+Instead, we extend the offline-mode BPR to continual learning settings in a truly online manner by expanding the scalable observation model in a plug-and-play fashion when incorporating new source policies.
+Experimental results show that our method achieves more efficient policy reuse, and realizes effective continual learning with avoiding negative transfer.

-In summary, our main contributions are threefold: \begin{enumerate} \item We employ the state transition sample as the observation signal and propose a scalable observation model to facilitate efficient policy reuse. \item We extend the offline BPR to continual learning settings to avoid negative transfer and realize better applicability to real-world applications. \item We perform extensive experiments to demonstrate that our method enables more efficient policy reuse and effective continual learning performance. \end{enumerate}
+In summary, our main contributions include: i) employing the state transition sample as the observation signal and proposing a scalable observation model to achieve efficient policy reuse in DRL compared to the basic BPR algorithms~\cite{rosman2016bayesian,hernandez2016bayesian,yang2018towards,zheng18deep,gao2022bayesian,zheng2021efficient}; and ii) extending the offline BPR to continual learning in an online manner compared to BPR+ algorithms~\cite{hernandez2016bayesian,yang2018towards,zheng18deep,zheng2021efficient,gao2022bayesian}, which avoids negative transfer and realizes better applicability to real-world applications.

 The remainder of the paper is organized as follows.
 Section~\ref{background} introduces the background including preliminaries of BPR and the related work.
 Section~\ref{method} presents our method in detail.
 Section~\ref{experiments} shows the experimentation, and Section~\ref{conclusions} presents concluding remarks and future work.